absolunet/resources-magento2-js-snippets/case1/README.md

 ##### 1 - Using a mixin (Recommended)
 - [CODE/MODULE/view/frontend/requirejs-config.js](app/code/Absolunet/Module/view/frontend/requirejs-config.js)
 - [CODE/MODULE/view/frontend/web/js/catalog-add-to-cart-module-mixin.js](app/code/Absolunet/Module/view/frontend/web/js/catalog-add-to-cart-module-mixin.js)

+Using a mixin on the file prevents having to override the original file.
+You can then pinpoint what method you want to modify.

 ##### 2 - Overriding the file (NOT Recommended)
 - [CODE/MODULE/view/frontend/requirejs-config.js](app/code/Absolunet/Module/view/frontend/requirejs-config.js)